SamuelBertman/MMCs-for-heat-shield/docs/materials.md

 Young modulus Ti/SiC at 1200C
 157.4GPa is for room temp up till 1000C in which it remains stable, after 1000C it rapidly declines to 85 GPa at 1200C (Bao & Zhou, 2003)

-Young modulus SiCp/Al
+Young modulus SiCp/Al at 400C
 37GPa at 400C, at room temp modulus is 62GPa and decreases gradually in an arc (Madeira et al., 2015)

-Young modulus of Ni/SiC
+Young modulus Ni/SiC at 1000C
+approx ≈ 111GPa at 1000C, 400C-800C = decline in young modulus